If you have Crohn’s disease, you may have symptoms and complications not related to your digestive tract.

 This is the most common complication of Crohn’s not related to the intestine.
 As many as 1 in 4 people with Crohn's get it.

-Your doctor will work to put you on medications that will control the Crohn’s but also may need to prescribe a steroid or other medicine to ease your joint pain.
+Your doctor will work to put you on medications that will control the Crohn’s but also may need to prescribe medicine to ease your joint pain.
 Physical therapy and moist heat on your joints may also help.

 Non-steroidal anti-inflammatory drugs (NSAIDs) are often used to treat arthritis pain.
 But they may not be a good idea if you have Crohn’s.
 They could irritate the lining of your GI tract and cause your Crohn's symptoms to worsen.